CharaChorder/docs/docs/GenerativeText Menu (GTM).rst

 Press Tolerance
 ~~~~~~~~~~~~~~~~

 The press tolerance refers to a window of time in which a chord can be performed, measured in milliseconds (ms).
-This timer is initiated upon the first "press" action of the first key in a chord and ends once a key is released, or until the press tolerance runs out, whichever comes first.
+This timer is initiated upon the first "press" action of the first key in a chord and ends once the last key of the chord is pressed, or until the press tolerance runs out, whichever comes first.

 .. _Tolerances:
 .. image:: /assets/images/Press-and-Release-Tolerances.WEBP